Cybertelecom

 • After Employment

 Where an individual come upon an open network, if the individual uses that network, does the individual run afoul of state law.
 This issue is commonly seen in the context of the question of access to a computer network utilizing an open, unsecured wireless access point (WAP), where an individual with a WiFi enabled device seeks to access the computer network.
 See WiFi Theft for a discussion.
-But it could be as simple as a stand alone remote terminal in a library or other public space, or an open, unsecured ethernet jack in a public government building.
+But it could be as simple as a stand alone remote terminal in a library or other public space, or an open, unsecured Ethernet jack in a public government building.

-Security Requirement: Several states have conclude that for access to be unauthorized, the network or system must be using security of some type.
+Several states have conclude that for access to be unauthorized, the network or system must be using security of some type.
 See Louisiana, New York, Nebraska, Massachusetts, and Minnesota.

-Notice Burden: The state laws seem to fall out into two categories:
+The state laws seem to fall out into two categories:

 • Those states that require the outsider to know that access to a network is unauthorized for the access to be unauthorized.
 This creates the defense on the part of the outsider that the outsider simply did not know.
 This places the burden on the network owner to provide notice to the outsider.